Sphynx Care and Info

 Eyes:

 Sphynx tend to have eye boogers as they do not have eyelashes to protect their eyes from dirt.
-You can cleanse around their eyes with a warm wet washcloth.
+You can cleanse around their eyes with a warm wet washcloth or microfiber towel.

 Ears: